Alpha Phi Alpha: History: 1950–1969

 The general convention in 1952 was the venue for a significant historical action taken regarding the Seventh Jewel Founder.
-The decision "of placing Brother [Eugene] Jones in his true historical setting resulting from the leading role which he had played in the origin and development of the early years of the fraternity history" was made by a special committee consisting of Jewels Callis, Kelley and Murray and fraternity historian Charles H. Wesley.
+The decision "of placing Brother [Eugene] Jones in his true historical setting resulting from the leading role which he had played in the origin and development of the early years of the fraternity history" was made by a special committee consisting of Jewels Callis, Kelley and Murray, and fraternity historian Charles H. Wesley.
 James Morton was removed as a founder, yet continues to be listed as one of the first initiates.
-This convention created the Alpha Award of Merit and the Alpha Award of Honor, for appreciation of the tireless efforts on behalf of African Americans, and were awarded to Thurgood Marshall and Eugene K. Jones.
+This convention created the Alpha Award of Merit and the Alpha Award of Honor for appreciation of the tireless efforts on behalf of African Americans, and was awarded to Thurgood Marshall and Eugene K. Jones.

-In 1956, the fraternity made a "pilgrimage" to Cornell in celebration of its Golden Jubilee which drew about 1,000 members who traveled by chartered train from Buffalo, New York, to Ithaca.
-Fraternity brother Martin Luther King Jr. delivered the keynote speech at the 50th anniversary banquet, in which he spoke on the "Injustices of Segregation".
-There were three living Jewels present for the occasion, Kelley, Callis and Murray.
+In 1956, the fraternity made a "pilgrimage" to Cornell in celebration of its Golden Jubilee, which drew about 1,000 members who traveled by chartered train from Buffalo, New York, to Ithaca.
+Fraternity brother Martin Luther King Jr. delivered the keynote speech at the 50th-anniversary banquet, in which he spoke on the "Injustices of Segregation".
+There were three living Jewels present for the occasion: Kelley, Callis, and Murray.

-Alpha men were pioneers and at the forefront of the Civil Rights Movement during the 1950s.
-In Montgomery, Martin Luther King Jr. led the people in the Montgomery bus boycott as a minister, and later as head of the SCLC.
+Alpha men were at the forefront of the Civil Rights Movement during the 1950s.
+In Montgomery, Martin Luther King Jr. led the people in the Montgomery bus boycott as a minister and later as head of the SCLC.
 Birmingham saw Arthur Shores organize for civil rights in Lucy v.
 Adams.
 Thurgood Marshall managed the landmark US Supreme Court case Brown v.
 Board of Education, in which the Court decided against segregation in public schools.
 Marshall employed mentor and fraternity brother Charles Houston's plan to use the de facto inequality of "separate but equal" education in the United States to attack and defeat the Jim Crow laws.
-The actions by Alpha activists provoked death threats to them and their families, and exposed their homes as targets for firebombing.
+The actions by Alpha activists provoked death threats to them and their families and exposed their homes as targets for firebombing.

 In 1961, Whitney Young became the executive director of the National Urban League.
-In 1963 the NUL hosted the planning meetings of civil rights leaders for the March on Washington for Jobs and Freedom.
+In 1963, the NUL hosted the planning meetings of civil rights leaders for the March on Washington for Jobs and Freedom.
 The Alpha Phi Alpha delegation was one of the largest to participate in the March on Washington.

-In 1968, after the assassination of fraternity brother Martin Luther King Jr., Alpha Phi Alpha proposed erecting a permanent memorial to King in Washington, D.C.
+In 1968, after the assassination of Martin Luther King Jr., Alpha Phi Alpha proposed erecting a permanent memorial to King in Washington, D.C.
 The efforts of the fraternity gained momentum in 1986 after King's birthday was designated a national holiday.
-They created the Washington D. C. Martin Luther King Jr. National Memorial Project Foundation, Inc. to collect funds of $100 million for construction.
+They collected $100 million for construction.